zachSykes/ex7-springBoot-jpa-rest-mvc-super/README.md

 >use admin
 >db.shutdownServer()
 ```
-+ or you can shutdown running mongoDb by issuing at command promt
++ or you can shutdown mongoDb by issuing at command promt
 ```
 mongo --eval "db.getSiblingDB('admin').shutdownServer()"
 ```